ovh/docs/pages/web/emails/email_creation/guide.en-sg.md

 ## Requirements

-- an MX Plan solution, available via a [Web Hosting plan](https://www.ovh.com/sg/web-hosting/), [a free Start 10M hosting solution](https://www.ovh.com/sg/domains/start10m_hosting_offer.xml) including a domain name (activated in advance), or the MX Plan solution, ordered separately
+- an MX Plan solution, available via a [Web Hosting plan](https://www.ovh.com/sg/web-hosting/), or the MX Plan solution, ordered separately
 - the ability to create email addresses as part of your solution
 - access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager)